Moghan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 **Prediction of custom images:**
 100 % accuracy sounds good, but the pictures was clean and without noise.
-The three lowest (winning) prediction probabilities was 92%, 94% and 99%.

 I suppose this...compares favorably to the accuracy on the test set of 95.6 %

-The code for making predictions on my final model is located in the 12th cell of the Ipython notebook.
+The code for making predictions on custom images is in the 12th cell of the Ipython notebook.
+The 13th show them.

 ####3.
 Softmax probabilities for custom images
-The code for making predictions on my final model is located in the 13th cell of the Ipython notebook.
+The 16th cell of the Ipython notebook calculates softmax.

+The result is very similar for all the images.
+The three lowest (winning) prediction probabilities was 92%, 94% and 99%.

-I show the probabilty for the first three images.
+Here are probabilities for the first three images.
 (They all look pretty much the same.)

 ![alt text][custom_images]
 First image: